 The earlier lung cancer is diagnosed, the better opportunity we have to successfully treat it.
 The new Ion™ Endoluminal System is a robotic scope that allows our doctors to grab tissue samples from deep within the lung, even around tight bends in the airways.
-AHN is the first in western Pennsylvania to perform lung biopsies with the Ion, which lets us detect lung cancer earlier than ever before.
+AHN is the first in western Pennsylvania to perform lung biopsies with the Ion, which lets us detect and treat lung cancer earlier than ever before.

 Immunotherapy improves the immune system’s ability to target cancer cells and stop or slow their growth.
 AHN Cancer Institute oncologists offer immunotherapy to effectively treat many types of cancer, often in combination with other forms of treatment.
-Read how Claud turned to immunotherapy for his stage 4 lung cancer
+Read how Claud turned to immunotherapy for his stage 4 lung cancer.